 Parts of the Ashburton North SIA are still subject to native title.
 The determined native title holders for the area are the Buurabalayji Thalanyji Aboriginal Corporation (BTAC).

 All ground disturbing activities within the Ashburton North SIA likely to disturb an aboriginal heritage site are subject to the Aboriginal Heritage Act 1972 (WA).
-Information in relation to registered aboriginal heritage sites and aboriginal heritage matters in general can be found at the Department of Aboriginal Affairs.
+Information in relation to registered aboriginal heritage sites and aboriginal heritage matters in general can be found at the Department of Planning, Lands and Heritage - Aboriginal Heritage.